ACT Flags and Emblems

 The colours of blue, gold and white were chosen for good reasons.
 Blue and white are the livery colours of the City (shown by the wreath above the shield on the Canberra City Coat of Arms), while blue and gold are the traditional sporting colours of the ACT and were taken from the national blue and gold appearing on the wreath of the Australian Coat of Arms.
 The choice of colours maintains existing traditions, reflects a link with national history and preserves heraldic tradition and practice.

-Guidelines for the use of the ACT Flag [ 209 KB] have been prepared by Chief Minister's Support and Protocol unit of Chief Minister and Treasury Directorate.
+The above guidelines have been prepared by Chief Minister's Support and Protocol unit of Chief Minister and Treasury Directorate.
 Please ensure you read these guidelines before using the ACT flag or to answer any queries regarding the history, intention, location and protocol of the ACT flag.

 The Faunal and Floral Emblems of the Australian Capital Territory